Jetty (web server)

-Eclipse Jetty is a Java web server and Java Servlet container.
+Eclipse Jetty is a Java web server and Jakarta Servlet container.
 While web servers are usually associated with serving documents to people, Jetty is now often used for machine to machine communications, usually within larger software frameworks.
 Jetty is developed as a free and open source project as part of the Eclipse Foundation.
 The web server is used in products such as Apache ActiveMQ, Alfresco, Scalatra, Apache Geronimo, Apache Maven, Apache Spark, Google App Engine, Eclipse, FUSE, iDempiere, Twitter's Streaming API and Zimbra.
 Jetty is also the server in open source projects such as Lift, Eucalyptus, OpenNMS, Red5, Hadoop and I2P.
 Jetty supports the latest Java Servlet API (with JSP support) as well as protocols HTTP/2 and WebSocket.

 Overview

 Jetty started as an independent open-source project in 1995.
 In 2009 Jetty moved to Eclipse.
-Jetty often provides support for Web services in an embedded Java application and it is already a component of the Eclipse IDE.
+Jetty often provides support for web services in an embedded Java application and it is already a component of the Eclipse IDE.
 It provides support for a wide variety of specifications and protocols including JASPI, JMX, JNDI, OSGi, WebSocket, HTTP/2, and more.